KelvinLaw-jpg/Practical_Windows_Forensics/PWF_notes.md

 UserAssist:
 NTUSER\Software\Microsoft\Windows\CurrentVersion\Explorer\UserAssist
-In RegRipper there is a UserAssist plugin, so in the txt doc, we search for UserAssist, then we will see the logs of each user ID, diff key logs diff stuff, {very long so wont type} – a list of app, files, links, and other objects that have been accessed. {another very long one} – Lists the shortcut links used to start programs.
+In RegRipper there is a UserAssist plugin, so in the txt doc, we search for UserAssist, then we will see the logs of each user ID, diff key logs diff stuff:

+{CEBFF5CD-ACE2-4F4F-9178-9926F41749EA} – a list of app, files, links, and other objects that have been accessed.

+{F4E57C4B-2036-45F0-A9AB-443BCFE33D9F} – Lists the shortcut links used to start programs.
 The crono order if earlist at bottom and latest to the top.

 RecentDocs (store something interacted recently with user):
 NTUSER.DAT\Software\Microsoft\Windows\CurrentVersion\Exploere\RecenDocs\